elmahio/Elmah.Io.QuickFixes/README.md

 }
 ```

-In the constructor, we set the icon to an available icon from [Font Awesome](http://fontawesome.io/) (in this case _fa-coffee_ since no teapot is available in the icon set).
-The _Url_ and _Text_ properties are set in the constructor as well.
+In the constructor, we set `Icon` to an available icon name from [Font Awesome](http://fontawesome.io/) (in this case _fa-coffee_ since no teapot is available in the icon set).
+The `Url` and `Text` properties are set in the constructor as well.
 In case we needed parts of the `Message` in the URL or text, we would set the value in the `Decorate`-method instead.

 The `CanFix`-method is where the fun happens.
 The method will tell elmah.io if this quick fix should be shown on a message or not.
-In this case, we return true, if the message has a status code and the value is _418_.
+In this case, we return true, if the message has a `StatusCode` and the value is `418`.

 Before creating a pull request, create a unit test of the new quick fix in the _Fixes_ folder in the _Elmah.Io.QuickFixes.Text_ folder.
 The name of the test must be the same as the quick fix postfixed with _Test_: